-Most notably, walleye are the bigger of the two species.
+Walleye are the bigger of the two species.
 When it comes to colors, sauger have a dark-golden to brassy body coloration, while walleye are generally more light-golden to olive green in color.
-Saugers also have big, dark spots on their bodies, which walleye lack entirely.
+Sauger also have big, dark spots on their bodies, which walleye mostly lack.

 If you want to find out about all the differences between walleye and sauger, all you have to do is keep reading this article.

 They both share the same types of habitat and can more or less be found in the same regions across the US and Canada.
-This means that, if you fish for one, in many waters, chances are that you can end up catching the other.
+This means that if you fish for one, chances are that you can end up catching the other in those areas.